 - This is a type of trust that allows the grantor to transfer wealth to an heir without using much, if any, of the lifetime gift and estate tax exemption.
 This is designed for very large inheritances.

 - This is a financial instrument that can be customized to provide guaranteed income with annuity death benefits.

 As outlined above, there are numerous ways to leave an inheritance for a loved one.
 The optimal approach varies from person to person, and formulating an estate plan is prudent.

 “An estate plan is essential for everyone regardless of whether they have an inheritance to give,” said Kates.

 4. Manage Your Heirs’ Expectations

-It’s easy to get carried away when you know there’s a possibility of inheriting any type of asset.
+It’s easy for your heirs to get carried away when they think there’s a possibility of inheriting any type of asset.
 However, this can cause disappointment and frustration if you don’t set clear expectations ahead of time.

-Keep in mind that you don’t have to explicitly disclose what you’re giving to each individual and how much you’re giving to charity or other organizations.
-However, it is important to explain to your heirs what they can realistically expect.
+Consider what expectations they may have and have a transparent conversation with each heir.
+You don’t have to explicitly disclose what you’re giving to each individual and how much you’re giving to charitable organizations.
+However, it is important to set realistic expectations.

 5. Communicate Clearly